-Universal Biosensors Pty Ltd contributed A\$806,158, A\$714,123 and A\$698,919 for the fiscal years ended December 31, 2011, 2010 and 2009, respectively.
+Universal Biosensors Pty Ltd contributed A\$879,552, A\$806,158 and A\$714,123 for the fiscal years ended December 31, 2012, 2011 and 2010, respectively.

-(12) Net Profit/(Loss) per Share
+(12) Net Loss per Share

-Basic net profit/(loss) per ordinary share was computed by dividing the net profit/(loss) applicable to common stock by the weighted-average number of common stock outstanding during the period.
-Options granted to employees under the Universal Biosensors Employee Option Plan are considered to be potential ordinary shares for the purpose of calculating diluted net profit/(loss) per share.
-However, all these were not included in the calculation of diluted net profit/(loss) per share in the year when the Group made a net loss as the effect of including them is anti-dilutive.
+Basic net loss per ordinary share was computed by dividing the net loss applicable to common stock by the weighted-average number of common stock outstanding during the period.
+Options granted to employees under the Universal Biosensors Employee Option Plan are considered to be potential ordinary shares for the purpose of calculating diluted net loss per share.
+However, all these were not included in the calculation of diluted net loss per share in the year when the Group made a net loss as the effect of including them is anti-dilutive.

-Years Ended December 31, 2011 2010 2009 Weighted average shares used as denominator in calculating: Basic net profit/(loss) per share 159,017,777 157,584,044 157,013,578 Diluted net profit/(loss) per share 159,017,777 157,584,044 161,354,802
+Years Ended December 31, 2012 2011 2010 Weighted average shares used as denominator in calculating: Basic & diluted net loss per share 160,417,411 159,017,777 157,584,044